 The first part of the way starts near the source of the river in Syresham.

+For purists, near might not feel near enough and they would like to start at the actual source.
 If that’s you, then you could walk up the road towards Wappenham where the source can be found and it is marked on the map.
 It starts with a depression wending its way through the fields at Wappenham Lodge Farm and feeding into a pond, which presumably has been used in the past as a source of water for cattle.
 These days it’s fenced off and the sheep make do with tap water.

 However, not everyone agrees that this is the source and there’s a rival spring over in Farthinghoe with the appropriate name of Ouse Well.
 It’s on private land so you should ask for permission if you want to visit it.

 But that’s not all: There are 26 waterbodies that feed into the headwaters of the Great Ouse.
-Feel free to start at a different point if you’d like, after all, if every journey starts with a single step then doesn’t every river start with a single raindrop?
+Feel free to start at a different point if you like, after all, if every journey starts with a single step then doesn’t every river start with a single raindrop?

 Unfortunately, the route is a little bit confusing at the start and not all the landowners help to keep the paths and stiles clear.